garden-io/garden/docs/examples/using-garden-in-ci.md

 In this guide we'll demonstrate how Garden can fit into your continuous integration (CI) pipeline.
 Simply by adding extra environments to the project configuration, you can use Garden for local development _and_ for testing and deploying your project in CI.
 This approach has several benefits:

 * Use the same tool and the same set of commands for the entire development cycle, from source to finish.
-* No need to change your CI configuration when you change your stack since Garden holds the entire stack graph.
+* No need to update your CI configuration when you change your stack since Garden holds the entire stack graph.
-* The only thing you need to install in CI is the Garden CLI and its dependencies.
+* Simpler CI config.
+An entire job can be reduced to a single Garden command.

 To use Garden in a CI pipeline you need the following: